-If you already have an exhaust fan, electric fans and radiant heaters can be easily fitted to the wall to keep your bathroom warm.
-Be careful to keep their power cords away from water.
+If you already have an exhaust fan, radiant heaters are another alternative that can be easily fitted to the wall to keep your bathroom warm.
+Make sure you keep all power cords away from water.

 Placing matching bath mats next to your shower, near the sink and in front of the toilet will help retain heat in your bathroom and stop your feet from getting cold.

-Cold air coming in through a window (and warm air going out) is a major cause of cold bathrooms.
+Cold air coming in through a window (and warm air going out) results in a very cold bathroom.

 Seal your windows by putting your hand around the closed window frame to feel where the cold air is coming in.
-Use self-adhesive foam weather stripping, at the bottom and sides of the window to seal the gap.
+Then, use self-adhesive foam weather stripping at the bottom and sides of the window to seal the gap.

 This will keep your bathroom warm and help save money on your power bills.

-Giving your bathroom a fresh coat of paint will not only make it look better but you can also keep it warmer by using high-quality heat reflecting, insulating paints.
-And rather than traditional white and cream, consider a warmer colour for your bathroom walls.
+Giving your bathroom wall a fresh coat of paint will not only make it look better, but also keep it warmer if you use high quality, heat reflecting, insulating paints.

-Installing a skylight in the bathroom will let sun light in which will naturally keep your bathroom warm.
+Installing a skylight in the bathroom will let sunlight in; this will naturally keep your bathroom warm.

-By installing a showerhead that delivers less water per minute you can have longer showers to warm you up and still save money on your water and power bills.
+By installing a shower head that delivers less water per minute you can have longer showers to warm you up and still save money on your utility bills.

-There is a wide choice of water saving showerheads in different styles to suit your bathroom and most just screw onto the existing shower arm.
+There's a wide range of water saving shower heads in different styles to suit your bathroom and most just screw onto the existing shower arm.